aderox20/GPTOS/README.md

 ## License

 GPTOS is released under the MIT License.
-See the File [LICENSE](https://github.com/aderox20/GPTOS/blob/main/LICENSE) file for details.
+See the [LICENSE](https://github.com/aderox20/GPTOS/blob/main/LICENSE) file for details.